bryanmetrue/NanoTechnology/README.txt

 # NanoTechnology

 Manalaysay
--Scope of the topic
+- Scope of the topic
--Uses and function
+- Uses and functions
--Importance and benefits
+- Importance and benefits
--Conclusion and recommendations
+- Conclusion and Recommendations

 Orain
-- Introduction and Background
+- Introduction and Background of the topic
 - Topic Title
 - Reference
 - Powerpoint

 Olete
--Presentation of chosen technology
+- Presentation of chosen technology
--Literature review
+- Literature reviews and supporting information
--Technology literature review
+- Technology literature review

 Espinosa
+- Objectives of the topic
+- Technology Observation
+- Survey and Technology Evaluation
 - Summary
--Objectives of the topic
--Survey and Technology Evaluation
-- Technology Observation